 Each January and February, through our frigid Chicago winters, my only real plan is to sit by the space heater.
-Until recently, when I saw a photograph of a snow covered cold frame filled with healthy green vegetables inside.
-I figured they must be in a more temperate zone and went on with business until I started waking up from dreams of harvesting carrots (this is true).
+Until recently, when I saw a photograph of a snow-covered cold frame filled with healthy green vegetables inside.
+I figured they must be in a more temperate zone and went on with business until I started waking up from dreams of harvesting carrots in the snow (this is true).
 So I began to research winter vegetables to find out just how cold tolerant they are.
-I figured, with a little planning, it might be possible to grow winter vegetables in our sub zero climate.
+With a little planning, it might be possible to grow cold-hardy vegetables in our frigid zone 5 climate.

 Heres what my research found.
-If we pay attention to overnight temperatures, grow the right plants, and monitor temperatures in a cold frame, it seems doable.
+If we pay attention to overnight temperatures, grow the right plants, and monitor temperatures in a cold frame, it seems doable… At least in March.

 Winter Garden Vegetables Chart

 Two more seed starting charts here

 Keep your vegetables LONGER.
 Read about a double layer technique used by a professional winter grower.